MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationUserRubric.md

 ## SYNOPSIS
 Update the properties of an educationRubric object.
 Only teachers can perform this operation.
-Updating a rubric attached to an assignment (`PATCH /education/classes/acdefc6b-2dc6-4e71-b1e9-6d9810ab1793/assignments/cf6005fc-9e13-44a2-a6ac-a53322006454/rubric`) is only possible before the assignment is published, and what is updated is actually the original rubric that exists under `/education/users/{id}/rubrics`.
+Updating a rubric attached to an assignment (PATCH /education/classes/acdefc6b-2dc6-4e71-b1e9-6d9810ab1793/assignments/cf6005fc-9e13-44a2-a6ac-a53322006454/rubric) is only possible before the assignment is published, and what is updated is actually the original rubric that exists under /education/users/{id}/rubrics.
 After the assignment is published, an immutable copy of the rubric is made that is attached to that specific assignment.
 That rubric can be retrieved using GET /education/classes/acdefc6b-2dc6-4e71-b1e9-6d9810ab1793/assignments/cf6005fc-9e13-44a2-a6ac-a53322006454/rubric, but it cannot be updated.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaEducationUserRubric](/powershell/module/Microsoft.Graph.Beta.Education/Update-MgBetaEducationUserRubric?view=graph-powershell-beta)

 ## SYNTAX